Provider Frequently Asked Questions

 ArrowForward

-If your claim was denied, you should have received a rejection code.
-Please follow the instructions on the rejection code, call us at (855) 845-3663, or call AlphaScrip’s Help Desk at (877) 274-3244.
-Ensure you are submitting the correct information (e.g., the correct BIN, Member ID Number, etc.).
+If your claim was denied, please follow the instructions on the rejection code or call AlphaScrip’s Help Desk at (877) 274-3244.
+Ensure you are submitting the correct information (e.g., the correct BIN or Member ID Number).
+You may also call TAF at (855) 845-3663.

 For pharmacies unable to support electronic billing information or a claims adjudication system, payments can also be facilitated through a Visa E-Card.
 To establish an E-Card or set up a payment for your patient, please contact a Patient Advocate at (855) 845-3663.